Thanks for your curiosity about my work as a publisher, author and editor. This page breaks into the following hyperlinked sections:

 - Host a write-in for National Novel Writing Month, every year since 2013.

 - Participate in a monthly peer writers’ networking group.

 - Attend local literary events within the region, including the Ann Arbor Book Fair and the Rust City Book Con.

-- Serve on the board of directors of Write616 (formerly the Great Lakes Commonwealth of Letters), a regional literary non-profit.
+- Served as board treasurer of Write616 (formerly the Great Lakes Commonwealth of Letters), a regional literary non-profit.